 I met these people every single day and I’ve no doubt they represent the majority of Indonesians.
 More the pity, then, that their kindness has so often been stampeded by the cretinous few.

 Usually I find these louts lazing away entire days by the roadside, their stained shirts pulled over doughy midsections like some sort of halter top perversion.

-I’ve travelled 40,000 km through 35 countries and only in Indonesia has anyone had the audacity to remind me of the colour of my own skin.
+I’ve traveled 40,000 km through 35 countries and only in Indonesia have I been constantly reminded of the color of my skin.